devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - You cannot create a VPC peering connection between VPCs with matching or overlapping IPv4 CIDR blocks.
 This limitation also applies to VPCs that have nonoverlapping IPv6 CIDR blocks.
 You cannot create a VPC peering connection if the VPCs have matching or overlapping IPv4 CIDR blocks.
 This applies even if you intend to use the VPC peering connection for IPv6 communication only.
 - If either VPC in a peering relationship has one of the following connections, you cannot extend the peering relationship to that connection: A VPN connection or a Direct Connect connection to a corporate network, An internet connection through an internet gateway, An internet connection in a private subnet through a NAT device, A gateway VPC endpoint to an AWS service, for example, an endpoint to Amazon S3.
 - There is no charge for setting up or running a VPC peering connection.
 Data transferred across peering connections is charged per gigabyte for send and receive, regardless of the Availability Zones involved.

+### VPC Lattice

+- Don't require sidecars or proxies.
+- Works across all compute options.
+- Has traffic and access controls.
+- Don't require network expertise.

+#### Components

+- Service: represents an application unit, build up of listeners, rules and target-groups.
+You define routing policies.
+- Service network: logical grouping mechanism, you associate VPCs to it and also services.
+- Service directory: centralized registry of services associated with VPC Lattice.
+- Auth policies: you can apply IAM resource policies on the Service Network and the service level.

+### AWS Cloud WAN

+- Global solution for connectivity for AWS and on-premise.
+- Build global networks on AWS.

+#### Components

+- Core network
+- Core network edge (exists in each desired region)
+- Network policy: you can validate it before push to production
+- Segments (Defined in desired regions): Layer 3 isolated routing boundaries.
+In traditional networks, this is very similar to VRF, virtual route forwarding, or Layer 3 IP VPN or MPLS networks.
+- Routing (sharing between segments and static routes)
+- Mapping attachments to segments (map using tags or metadata, also can have a human acceptance)

 ### ELB (Elastic Load Balancer)